TJK-15/Group-Project/README.md

 1. locations (Stores unique geographic coordinates)
 2. owners (Stores information about image owners)
 3. photos (Stores geotagged photos)

+The application utilises a database defined in PostgreSQL with the PostGIS extension for spatial queries.
+We define three tables for use in the app: locations, owners, and photos.
+The locations table stores information about unique geographic coordinates, such as the country, state, and city where the points are found.
+We also store a geometry point in WGS84 for that location.
+The locations table also has a unique constraint on latitude and longitude pairs, so that no uploaded photo is in a duplicate geographic location.
+This table can helps us query photos more efficiently by using specific geographic locations and reduces redundancy by removing duplicate locations.
+The owners table is how we store/authenticate unique users found in our database.
+This table helps us keep track of all the unique users who have contributed to the database (through an external repository or uploaded via the application).
+We define an unique external repository ID for images found with FLickr and Mapillary.
+Currently, the username field is not unique (as it sometimes returns empty values), although we would hope to make this unique in the future.
+Finally, the photos table captures information about the urls of all images and associated metatdata, such as upload date, location, and information about the owners.
+We define a unique url for each photo to reduce redundancy in the dataset.
+The photos table also references the IDs of the associated owner and location from their respective tables.

 ## API Endpoints
 ### 1. Fetch Images Based on Location